Off to Istanbul

 1950 – Inside-left Willie Fagan bagged his 57th and final reds goal as we were beaten 3-2 at Anfield by Huddersfield Town to end the First Division season in seventh.
 Billy Liddell struck the other goal, with Vic Metcalfe nabbing one of his six past us.
 Albert Nightingale and Jeff Taylor also struck for the Terriers.

-1961 - Inside-forward Alan Banks made his eighth and last reds appearance in our 3-1 defeat at Stoke City, when Alan A’Court grabbed our consolation in a game originally postponed from Christmas.
+1961 - Inside-forward Alan Banks made his eighth and last reds appearance in our 3-1 defeat at Stoke City, with winger Johnny Morrissey featuring for the 37th and final time.
+Alan A’Court grabbed our consolation in a game originally postponed from Christmas.
 This was our final game of a season in which we finished third in the Second Division.
 Tony Bentley bagged a brace for the Potters, with Johnny King bagging the last of his five goals against us.

 1930 - Left-half Tom Bromilow played his 375th and last reds game in a 1-0 top-flight loss at Blackburn Rovers as we ended the season in twelfth.
-He had won two League titles with the reds.
+Forward Harry Race also made his final appearance for the club, his 43rd outing.

 1956 – We hosted Rovers in the Lancashire Senior Cup Final, with the match ending 4-4.
 After having used the reserves throughout the competition, the first team played, with Louis Bimpson, Alan Arnell, Dick White and Geoff Twentyman on target.
 We won the replay five months later to secure the trophy for the eighth time.